NORTH TABLE MOUNTAIN

 The Mesa is a habitat for countless natural Colorado wildlife and diverse species.
 It is home to prairie dogs and 80 to 100 mule deer.
 Golden eagles and red-tailed hawks nest in the mesa cliffs.
 A seasonal closure of Rim Rock Trail from February 1 to July 31 allows raptors to successfully fledge.
 Shore birds and ducks fly three seasonal ponds that dot the top of the mountain.
 Rattlesnakes are common, and shade is scarce.
 Lichen Peak Trail allows hikers to ascend to the park’s highest peak.
-The Golden Cliffs Trail provides climbers with access to routes on southern cliff walls in the park and Golden Cliffs Preserve.
+The Golden Cliffs Trail at North Table Mountain provides climbers with access to routes on southern cliff walls in the park and Golden Cliffs Preserve.

 WEST SIDE OF THE MESA

 The parking lot and main trailhead are north of Golden on State Highway 93, just north of Pine Ridge Road.
 There are six dedicated spaces for horse trailers.
 Left turns are not permitted when leaving the parking lot and turning onto Highway 93.

 SOUTH SIDE OF THE MESA (GOLDEN CLIFFS PRESERVE)